Aviation Intelligence Center of Excellence

 Tim Grovac, VP Information Technology

-33+ years in the FAA as an Air Traffic Controller and multiple management positions with 15+ years at the ATCSCC as National Operations and Automation Manager.
+33+ years experience in the FAA as an Air Traffic Controller and multiple management positions with 15+ years at the ATCSCC as National Operations and Automation Manager.

 Bob Junge, VP Airport Solutions